Mindful Eating: Defining, Demystifying and Determining Practical Applications, Part 1

 - Mindfulness encompasses both internal processes and external environments

-- Mindfulness is being aware of what is present for you mentally, emotionally and physically in each moment
+- Mindfulness is being aware of what is present for you mentally, emotionally, and physically in each moment

 - With practice, mindfulness cultivates the possibility of freeing yourself from reactive, habitual patterns of thinking, feeling, and acting

-- Mindfulness promotes balance, choice and acceptance of “what is”
+- Mindfulness promotes balance, choice, and acceptance of “what is”

 Now, how does this relate to food and eating?

-The eating experience is a practice which, in one way or another, we all encounter every day.
+The eating experience is a practice that, in one way or another, we all encounter every day.
 Whether you look forward to eating in a balanced way or are struggling with it, it is something that every human has awareness of on a daily basis.

 Since eating is something we “do,” it holds the same possibility for “sustained moment-to-moment awareness” as any other activity.
 By focusing on what we can do to increase mindfulness or bring non-judgmental awareness to the eating experience we can begin to make thoughtful and nurturing choices around the selection, preparation, and ingestion of the food we eat.
 The practice of mindful eating can also enhance the eating experience in powerful ways.
 Preparing and eating food engages all five of our bodily senses.
-When we practice mindful eating, we practice a full-spectrum approach to eating that can (with time and practice) lead to a calming, satisfying and fulfilling experience.
+When we practice mindful eating, we practice a full-spectrum approach to eating that can (with time and practice) lead to a calming, satisfying, and fulfilling experience.

 Some Principles of Mindful Eating: